-Falling off a mountain changed my perspectives as a patient and physician
+Falling off a mountain changed my perspectives as a patient and physician.

 This was the day I had a catastrophic ski accident and was forever changed.
 It was the day I went from being Dr. Dickey to Mrs. Dickey in the blink of an eye.

 Our usual family skiing pattern had my husband leading the pack, all three kids in the middle, and me skiing clean-up to help anyone who fell.
-This particular morning two of our kids went with our friends and our youngest son skied with us.
+This particular morning two of our kids went with our friends as our youngest son skied with us.

 “Why don’t you go ahead first?
 You never go first, and this would be a good day,” said my husband.
-He loved skiing fastest and this was a lovely gesture.
+He loved skiing the fastest and this was a lovely gesture.

 “Sure!”
 I said, delighted he would be skiing clean-up for this one run.

 Snow conditions for the day were powder/packed powder with snow in the morning predicted to clear in a couple of hours.
 It was to be a glorious blue-sky, crisp spring skiing day.

 From here I remember only scattered impressions of the day.
 Most of the rest of the next few weeks I know only through stories that have been told to me by my friends and family.